-INDICATOR 1: STATE PROFICENCY COMPARISON Measure 1a Do math proficiency rates meet or exceed the state average?
+INDICATOR 1: STATE PROFICIENCY COMPARISON Measure 1a Do math proficiency rates meet or exceed the state average?
 Result Points Possible Points Earned Math Proficiency Rate Comparison to State Exceeds Standard: The school's proficiency rate in math exceeds the state average by 16 percentage points or more.
-20 0 Meets Standard: The school's proficiency rate in math is equal to the state average, or exceeds it by 1 - 15 percentage points.
+50 0 Meets Standard: The school's proficiency rate in math is equal to the state average, or exceeds it by 1 - 15 percentage points.
 30 - 45 0 Does Not Meet Standard: The school's proficiency rate in math is 1 - 10 percentage points lower than the state average.
 15 - 29 0 Falls Far Below Standard: The school's proficiency rate in math is 11 or more percentage points lower than the state average.
-0 - 14 0 I 0 Notes The state average will be determined using the same grade set as is served by the public charter school.
+0 - 14 0 0 Notes The state average will be determined using the same grade set as is served by the public charter school.
 Measure 1b Do English Language Arts proficiency rates meet or exceed the state average?
-Result Points Possible Points Earned ELA Proficiency Rate Comparison to State Exceeds Standard: The school's proficiency rate in ELA exceeds the state average by 16 percentage points or more.
-20 0 30 - 45 0 Does Not Meet Standard: The school's proficiency rate in ELA is 1 - 10 percentage points lower than the state average.
-15 - 29 0 Falls Far Below Standard: The school's proficiency rate in ELA is 11 or more percentage points lower than the state average.
-0 - 14 0 I 0 Notes The state average will be determined using the same grade set as is served by the public charter school. ٦
+Result Points Points nesure Possible Earned ELA Proficiency Rate Result ELA Proficiency Rate Comparison to State Exceeds Standard: The school's proficiency rate in ELA exceeds the state average by 16 percentage points or more. nesure Possible 50 Earned 0 • icsuit • Exceeds Standard: The school's proficiency rate in ELA exceeds the state average by 16 percentage points or more. nesure 50 0 • Exceeds Standard: The school's proficiency rate in ELA exceeds the state average by 16 percentage points or more.
+Meets Standard: The school's proficiency rate in ELA is equal to the state average, or exceeds it by 1 - 15 percentage points. hesuk 50 30 - 45 0 0 • Exceeds Standard: The school's proficiency rate in ELA exceeds the state average by 16 percentage points or more.
+Meets Standard: The school's proficiency rate in ELA is equal to the state average, or exceeds it by 1 - 15 percentage points.
+Does Not Meet Standard: The school's proficiency rate in ELA is 1 - 10 percentage points lower than the state average. hesuk 50 30 - 45 15 - 29 0 0 0